Ask the Experts

 Plantar fasciitis is a painful and debilitating condition that primarily affects athletes, people whose jobs require them to stand for long periods of time, and those who put heavy stress on their feet.
 It involves inflammation of the plantar fascia, the strands of connective tissue that run along the sole of the foot, linking the heel of the foot to the ball and toes.
 It usually manifests as sharp pain in the heel or sole of the foot and an inability to point the toes upward.
 If left untreated, it can lead to other and more severe orthopedic conditions in the foot, shin, and knee.
 It is estimated that at least 1 million people suffer this sort of heel pain.

-How Stem Cell Injections Works
+How Regenerative Cell Injections Works

 Traditional treatment for plantar fasciitis often required a combination of orthopedic foot supports, physical therapy, and stretching of the foot and leg.
 Most people recover completely within a year.
 In extreme cases, surgery is used to release the tension on the plantar fascia.
-However, at the Institute of Regenerative Medicine, we take a unique approach to plantar fasciitis treatment by combining traditional orthopedics with cutting-edge techniques in stem cell medicine to relieve the inflammation in the foot.
+However, at the Institute of Regenerative Medicine, we take a unique approach to plantar fasciitis treatment by combining traditional orthopedics with cutting-edge techniques in regenerative cell medicine to relieve the inflammation in the foot.

 When do I See Results?

-Are Stem Cell Injections Safe?
+Are Regenerative Cell Injections Safe?

 tem cell injections for plantar fasciitis is a safe alternative to surgery and other traditional plantar fasciitis treatments.
-Since we only use stem cells and PRP that was harvested from the patient’s blood and bone marrow, the risk of infections or rejection is virtually nonexistent.
+Since we only use regenerative cells and PRP that was harvested from the patient’s blood and bone marrow, the risk of infections or rejection is virtually nonexistent.